Boana platanera: Description

 During the daytime, when Boana platanera is usually inactive, the frog has a pale cream coloration.
 However, during the night, the coloration is more variable, ranging from yellow to tan and light brown.
 The night coloration also has more or less well-defined brown markings, which can be irregular or in the shape of an X. Boana platanera is sexually dimorphic, with females being larger than males.
 The average snout–vent length of females is 63.1 mm, compared to the 54.3 mm of males.
 The advertisement call of Boana platanera is complex and composed of around five notes.
 The duration of the call is 200−451 milliseconds.

 Distribution

 The distribution range of Boana platanera encompasses parts of Venezuela, Colombia, Panama, and Trinidad and Tobago.
 It's widely distributed in Venezuela, but only north of the Orinoco river, which separates it geographically from Boana xerophylla.
 A sympatric species sometimes confused with Boana platanera is Boana pugnax.

 In addition to its wide geographical distribution, Boana platanera is also found in a wide range of elevations.
 It has been recorded from sea level to altitudes of 2450 m.
 Boana platanera can also live in many different habitats, including anthropic environments.

+Threats

+The IUCN classifies this frog as least concern of extinction due to its large range, presumed large and stable population, and ability to live in many different types of habitats.
+It does face some localized threat from conversion of its habitat to other purposes, such as cattle grazing, agriculture, urbanization, illegal mining, legal coal, oil, and petroleum extraction, and pollution from these efforts.

+Many frog surveys showed no evidence of Batrachochytrium dendrobatidis or chytridiomycosis in this species, but a 2008 survey showed 1 out of 20 specimens infected, and a 2017 survey showed 6 of 50 specimens infected.
+A 2010 study by Márquez et al. showed that the frogs can recover from infection, even at temperatures believed to be ideal for B. dendrobatidis growth.